TCP-Lab/x.FASTQ/README.md

     ```
     for sample-based or series-based logs, respectively (the leading 'Z_' is
     just to get all log files at the bottom of the list when `ls -l`);
+> [!IMPORTANT]
+> In the current implementation of ___x.FASTQ___, filenames are very meaningful!
+> When any log file is created, for the assignment of the `ExperimentID`,
+> ___x.FASTQ___ modules rely on the name of the target directory (i.e., the
+> experiment-containing folder), which is assumed to reflect some convenient
+> unique ID, such as the GEO Series accession (_GSExxxxxx_) or the ENA Project
+> accession (_PRJyyxxxxxx_).
+The same holds for the _MultiQC_ HTML report and
+> the name of the final TSV expression matrix.
+On the other hand, `countFASTQ`
+> assumes that each RSEM output file is saved into a sample- or run-specific
+> sub-directory, whose name (e.g., _SRRxxxxxxxx_) will be used to fill count
+> matrix heading.
+Similarly, but at a lower level, even _MultiQC_ needs each
+> STAR and RSEM output to be properly prefixed with a suitable sample or run ID
+> to be correctly accounted for and labeled.
+>
+> A future effort will be to have ___x.FASTQ___ make preferential use of
+> metadata (when present) for determining and assigning IDs to files and
+> samples.
 * some common flags keep the same meaning across all modules (even if not all of
     them are always available):
     * `-h | --help` to display the script-specific help;